 Education for Sustainability is about empowering students to take action on the issues that matter.
 Below are a series of extra-curricular initiatives that are open to all students, many of which are directly student-led.

 Anglia Ruskin University is now a fully accredited Responsible Futures institution.
-Read more about what this means to you.
+Read more about what this means for you.

 GOES is a monthly magazine which is run, edited, and designed by students for students from any department and faculty at Anglia Ruskin.
 Topics in the magazine vary greatly, but relate to science and sustainability.
 You can find out more about taking part here.